morris/vinyl-ftp/README.md

 You can override `parallel` and `reload` per stream in their `options`.

-In order to connect to secure FTP with expired or self-signed certificate define:
+In order to connect to secure FTP with expired or self-signed certificate add:

-`process.env.NODE_TLS_REJECT_UNAUTHORIZED = "0";`
+`secureOptions: { rejectUnauthorized: false }`

-before starting the connection.
+to the connection configuration settings.

 <hr>